-Many people are surprised to learn that eating disorders have little to do with food and more to do with mental health.
-Sadly, the National Institute of Mental Health reports that eating disorders have the highest mortality rate of any mental disorder.
-Long-term eating disorders also increase the risk for osteoporosis, reproductive problems and heart and kidney damage.
+Many people are surprised to learn that eating disorders have little to do with food and more with mental health.
+The National Institute of Mental Health reports that eating disorders have the highest mortality rate of any mental disorder.
+Long-term eating disorders also increase the risk for osteoporosis, reproductive problems, and heart and kidney damage.

 What are the Most Common Eating Disorders?

-When it comes to body image, there is a lot of confusion out there for young people.
+When it comes to body image, there is a lot of confusion, especially for young people.
 However, they can’t just “snap out of it” and start eating a normal diet again.
 Eating disorders are mental illnesses that come from more than the desire to look good or be thin.
 People with eating disorders need professional intervention to understand the root cause of their problems.

 The DSM-IV recognizes the following types of eating disorders:

 - Anorexia nervosa.
 Anorexia is the inability to maintain a healthy body weight.
 People with this disorder refuse to eat to lose weight.